kirilldev/movie-trip/README.md

 #### Trade-offs
 Look for **TODO**s in the source code, it contains some ideas what may be improved.

-I would like to use facebook flow to annotate object interfaces.
-But strip plugin didn't work and I decided to not spend a lot of time for it.
+I would like to use facebook's flow to annotate object interfaces.
+But strip plugin didn't work and I decided to not spend a lot of time on it.

-I don't like that in a project not all files go through webpack requires Mostly it was caused by the lack of time and thrird party code.
+I don't like that in a project not all files go through webpack ``require`` Mostly it was caused by the lack of time and thrird party code.

 I see some warnings in console from babel which also could be fixed.